2015–16 Aston Villa F.C. season

 The club was initially managed by Tim Sherwood, in what would have been his first full season as manager.
 However, Sherwood was sacked on 25 October 2015.
-A week later, Remi Garde agreed a three-and-a-half year deal to become manager of the bottom of table Premier League side.
+A week later, Rémi Garde agreed a three-and-a-half-year deal to become manager of the bottom of table Premier League side.
 Six days later, in Garde's first match in charge, his new team drew 0–0 with league leaders Manchester City.

 Garde put a strong emphasis on discipline at Villa.
 He dropped midfielder Jack Grealish from the first team after he went partying following a 4–0 loss at Everton.
-On 29 March 2016, with Villa still bottom of the league, Garde left the club by mutual consent.
-Ex-Coventry City manager Eric Black was put in temporary charge.
-The club were relegated from the top flight of English football for the first time since the 1986–87 season following an away loss to Manchester United on 16 April 2016, having been one of remaining sides who had not been relegated since the Premier League's inception in 1992 at the beginning of the 2015/16 season (Arsenal, Chelsea, Everton, Liverpool, Man United, Tottenham).
+On 29 March 2016, with Villa still bottom of the league, Garde left the club by mutual consent with Ex-Coventry City manager Eric Black taking temporary charge for the last seven games of the season.

+The club were relegated from the top flight of English football for the first time since the 1986–87 season following an away loss to Manchester United on 16 April 2016, having been one of seven remaining sides (along with Arsenal, Chelsea, Everton, Liverpool, Manchester United and Tottenham Hotspur) who had not been relegated since the Premier League's inception in 1992 at the beginning of the 2015–16 season.
+On 18 May 2016, it was announced that Tony Xia's Recon Group had agreed to buy Aston Villa for a reported £60 million from American businessman Randy Lerner, with the club becoming part of Recon Group's Sports, Leisure and Tourism division.
+On 14 June 2016, the sale was completed for a reported £76 million after being approved by the Football League.
+Upon completion of the sale, Xia became chairman of the club.